 While many associate salesmanship, marketing, industry knowledge and good communication skills with property management, accounting is the last thing that comes to mind.
 However, property management accounting is a significant part of the day to day running of a property management firm.
-Overseeing the day to day account operations of commercial or residential property building involves a diverse set of resource intensive operations such as preparing monthly and quarterlies for each property, accurately managing ledger entries, balancing cash transactions, accounts receivable and payable for respective properties and the responsibility for bank reconciliations.
+Overseeing the day to day account operations of commercial or residential property building involves a diverse set of resource intensive operations such as preparing monthly and quarterlies for each property, accurately managing ledger entries, balancing cash transactions, accounts receivable and accounts payable for respective properties and the responsibility for bank reconciliations.

 What many do not understand or appreciate rather, is the fact that bank reconciliations are among the recommended best practices for any property management company.
 Meticulously going through bank statements for irregularities, unknown bank charges, service charges or incorrect deductions is one of the most essential functions that a property management accountant performs.
 This seemingly mundane function in fact ensures accurate bank balance accuracy.
 This means that the company’s financial decisions will be based on a true account reading and not prone to fundamental errors.
 It is also an efficient way to keep track of payments and save a lot of time and money in the long-term through basic vigilance.